-The Mac OS 9 application contains a standard US-English Mac OS 9 installation, without features that can't be used in this system, such as filesharing.
-It also includes a large number of standard Mac OS applications, plus some Control Panels, Extensions, and Scripting Additions.
-It adds two desktop images that are used by the supplied AppleScripts.
+The Mac OS 9 application contains a standard US-English Mac OS 9 installation, without features that can't be used in this system, such as FireWire support.
+It also includes a large number of standard Mac OS applications and instalers for standard Mac OS applications, plus some Control Panels, Extensions, and Scripting Additions.

-The file transfer system uses the ~MacOS9BackgroundScript script described above.
-The Files from Host folder in the System Folder uses an CopyFiletoMacOS9 folder action script found in the Scripts:Folder Action Scripts folder.
+The file-transfer system uses the ~MacOS9BackgroundScript script described above.
+The Files from Host folder in the System Folder uses a CopyFiletoMacOS9 folder action script found in the Scripts:Folder Action Scripts folder.

 This system is built on software provided by many people who are more expert than I am.
-The included build of SheepShaver was built by Ronald P. Regensburg and posted at the E-Maculation support forum for SheepShaver.
-The AppleScripts used in this application could not have been written without the help of many experts at Macscripter.net, and the AutoIt script that provides the launcher application could not have been written without the help of many experts in the forum at AutoItScript.com.
+The AppleScripts used in this application could not have been written without the help of many experts at Macscripter.net and Emaculation.com.

 Please do not ask me to help you customize the "classic" Mac OS or advise you about any applications.
 Please ask for support in the E-Maculation support forum for SheepShaver.
 If you want to get in touch with me about the AppleScript used in this system, then please visit this page.